 The QMS covers all operations at our Marylebone office.
 It does not cover the operations of our Dubai office, which has its own quality control procedures, relevant to its activities.

 Environmental Policy (ISO 14001)

 Hopkins Architects recognises that as designers we have an impact on the environment through both our designs and the way that we operate our own offices have a significant impact on the global climate.
 Of these, our designs are likely to present the most significant way of reducing mankind’s impact on the climate.
 We recognise the urgent need for transformation within the building industry and built environment to mitigate and adapt for future climate scenarios.
 It is also important that we ‘practice what we preach’ and do everything we can to shrink our own footprint within our office.
 Our desire to be at the forefront of sustainable building design means that our designs are the product of an integrated and intensive research and design process.

-We operate in compliance with all relevant environmental legislation and we are commited to fulfiling all of our compliance obligations and to protecting the environment and preventing pollution.
+We operate in compliance with all relevant environmental legislation and we are committed to fulfiling all of our compliance obligations and to protecting the environment and preventing pollution.

 Hopkins Architects encourages its clients to consider the use of sustainable principles when carrying out their development.
 This has been defined by the RIBA as “development which raises the quality of life and serves the goal of achieving global equity in the distribution of the Earth’s resources whilst conserving its natural capital and achieving significant and sustained reductions in all forms of pollution especially emissions of greenhouse gases.”